PolishChowChow/Etch-A-Sketch/README.md

-# Etch-A-Sketch
+# About
-this project assumes that what i learn about javascript and DOM.
-It's just a basic sketch
+This project is my summary of basic javascript concepts like DOM manipulation.